pennyether/contracts/README.md

 # Penny Ether Contracts

 This repo contains open-sourced PennyEther contracts, a description of how they work, and lots of tests.
+Descriptions of each contract are below, and each `.sol` file also contains a detailed technical description as well.

 This repo also contains some pretty useful open sourced testing tools for testing Ethereum contracts.
 In the future, they will be moved to a separate package.